 My husband and I were on a phone call recently that required us to wait on hold for about half of the total one-hour time it took to complete the transaction.
 While we were on hold, we were subjected to the torturous sounds of New Age ‘music,’ put there by some well-meaning person convinced we needed to be entertained while we were waiting.
 Running barefoot on broken glass would have been infinitely more satisfying.
-I am convinced that New Age ‘music’ destroys brain cells and breaks down resistance to truth, logic and common sense, making people believe that evil is good and good is evil.
+I am convinced that New Age ‘music’ diminishing brain cells and breaks down resistance to truth, logic and common sense, leaving people believing that evil is good and good is evil.
 It dissolves any conscience a person may have hitherto possessed.
-Suddenly everything is hunky-dory for these people and they think all the problems of the world would go away if we would all just sit around listening to and grooving on this foulest form of air pollution.
+Suddenly everything is hunky-dory for these people and they think all the problems of the world will go away if we all just sit around listening to and grooving on this foulest form of air pollution.
 New Age ‘music’ is the sorry consequence of bra burning, free love, and Woodstock.

 20. It’s Beginning To Look a Lot Like Christmas – …to which I want to respond, “Well, duh!
-What was your first clue – sundown on Thanksgiving Day?”
+What was your first clue – sundown on Halloween?”
 It sounds like the guy who says during a heat wave, “Hot enough for ya?”
 This is something clueless Goofy would have said to patient Mickey, who is far more tolerant of stupid remarks than I.

 19. (tie) Winter Wonderland/Marshmallow World – Ain’t no time nowhere winter is a wonderland for me; I cannot celebrate the charm I do not find.
 Winter is a slip-on-the-ice, sprain-your-ankle, freeze-your-tushie-off, endlessly boring season broken only by the sweetness of celebrating a sacred holiday.
 Don’t let’s confuse the two.

 17. Let it Snow – This is nothing but a seductive (you’ll excuse the expression) invitation to use bad weather as an excuse for someone to stay over at his sweetie’s house, a one-of-a-kind gift that can only be given once.
 It's deceptively cute, but if you listen to the lyrics, it makes no sense.

 16. Have A Holly Jolly Christmas – Actually, this sounds like the worst kind of Christmas to have, completely unrelated to the real meaning of the holiday.
 This song hits another set of cliches the others have missed.